Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Preliminaries

 The derivatives exist in the norm topology of $\B$ and if $s=t$ (resp. $s=r$) they are assumed to be only a right (resp. left) derivative.

 One often needs to estimate the difference of two propagators when the difference of their generators is available.
-To this end, we shall often use the following rather standard trick.
+To this end, we shall often use the following rather standard trick. \begin{prop} For $i=1,2$ let $\{L_t^i, t\geq0\}$ be a family of operators $L_t^i\in {\mathcal L}(\D, \B)$, depending continuously on $t$, which generates a backward propagator $\{U_i^{t,r}, t\leq r\}$ in $\B$ satisfying